AI Operator vs Chatbot

 Interaction Model

-How you give tasks Delegate by call, text, email, or Slack.
+How you give tasks Delegate from any channel (phone, text, email, Slack, web, app).
 Describe the outcome you want.
 Type a prompt in a chat window and guide the conversation step by step.

-How you receive output Finished deliverables pushed to any screen.
-Reports, spreadsheets, presentations, and images arrive ready to use.
+How you receive output Returned on the channel used and landed on the project's task with a per-ask billing ledger entry, also visible in the dashboard.
 Text responses displayed in the chat thread.
 You copy, paste, or export manually.

 Multi-step autonomy Yes.
-Breaks complex tasks into steps, executes them, and delivers the final result without ongoing input.
+Organizes the request into projects, tasks, and subtasks and runs the multi-step workflow end-to-end.
 Limited.
 Most chatbots handle single-turn or short multi-turn exchanges.
 You guide each step.

 Channels

 Phone call Yes.
-Call to delegate tasks by voice.
+Phone is one entry channel into the same system.
 No. Most chatbots are text-only interfaces.

 Text message Yes.
-Text to assign work from any phone.
+Text is one entry channel into the same system.
 No native text access for most chatbots.

 Email Yes.
-Email tasks directly.
+Email is one entry channel into the same system.
 No. Chatbots do not accept tasks by email.

 Slack Yes.
-Delegate from Slack.
+Slack is one entry channel into the same system.
 Limited.
 Some chatbots offer Slack integrations (e.g., Claude for Teams).

 Output Types